SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

 .. math::
     \int cos(qx) cos(qy) dq

 is the delta function.
-This the case, because cosine functions form an orthogonal basis.
+This is the case, because cosine functions form an orthogonal basis.
 When :math:`x=y` the integral is non-zero, being an integral of the always positive :math:`cos^2(qx)`.
 Conversely, when :math:`x \neq y` the integral is zero.